-CEDA is a joint project of the Center for California Studies, the Institute for Social Research, both of California State University, Sacramento and the office of the California Secretary of State.
-CEDA includes both candidate and ballot measure results for county, city, community college, and school district elections throughout the State.
-Election data are collected periodically throughout the year.
-This enables CEDA to incorporate results from special elections as well as all regularly scheduled elections.
+CEDA reports are available through the websites of the Center, ISR and the California Secretary of State.
 Election results from counties, cities, and community college and school districts are entered in the CEDA database from which three standard CEDA reports are generated.
 These reports include:

 - Ballot measures for all jurisdictions are coded according to type (e.g., charter amendment, bond measure, initiative, etc.) and to subject (e.g., taxes, education, public safety, governance, etc.).